• Home

 When we say pre-approvals don’t hurt your credit score, we are assuming you’ve visited a select few mortgage lenders in a 2 week period.
 The credit reporting agencies will give you a 2 week (or so) period to run your credit for one type of loan with a few different banks/lenders and it will only count as one inquiry.
 What you want to do is lump all of them together in a short period of time.
 Don’t apply for a mortgage loan with a different lender every other week for the next 6 months, cause that will raise some red flags.

-Our suggestion would be to speak to a few mortgage lenders (credit union, mortgage broker, mortgage banker) and select the person and/or loan program that suits your needs best.
+Speak to a few mortgage lenders (credit union, mortgage broker, mortgage banker) and select the person and/or loan program that suits your needs best.
 Then, have that person complete the pre-approval and run your credit.
 When buying a home, it’s important to have a person you can call and ask questions or seek advice.

 My Pre-Approval Is Only Good for 90 Days?